mose-x/query-dsl-plus/README.md

 ![api-query.png](img/api-query.png)

-2. service like this, or it's harder, or it's subject to change at any time
+2. service like this, either it's harder (super many parameters, or simply passed with body), or the requirements may change at any time, causing the parameters to change

 ![service-query.png](img/service-query.png)

-##### if use querydsl-plus, like this, so easy
+##### if use querydsl-plus, like this, so easy and fast

 ![img_1.png](img/api_use.png)

 ![img.png](img/service_extends.png)

 #### Postman Examples
 ##### <font color= "#FF0000"> In practice, you need to use the encode URI, Here for the convenience of display, so all did not convert </font>

 ![postman query1](img/postman_query1.png)

 ![postman_query2.png](img/postman_query2.png)

 ![postman_query3.png](img/postman_query3.png)

 ![postman_query4.png](img/postman_query4.png)

 #### quick to import